Share:

 E.164 is an international standard that defines a phone number scheme that ensures each user worldwide has a unique phone number and allows them to connect to each other for phone calls and messages.
 As a result, the standard simplifies international calls and reduces the risk of dialing the wrong number.

-According to the E.127 standard, there are different ways of specifying a phone number: geographical areas, global services, networks, etc. This article will use the standard representation for geographical areas, as this is the format used in the Vonage APIs.
+According to the E.164 standard, there are different ways of specifying a phone number: geographical areas, global services, networks, etc. This article will use the standard representation for geographical areas, as this is the format used in the Vonage APIs.

-The E.164 format
+The E.164 Format

 [country code] [national destination code] [subscriber number]